Inferring Neutron Star Nuclear Properties from Gravitational-Wave and Gamma-Ray Burst Observations: Result

-{\em Robust against observational uncertainties.--} Although the GRB observed rate remains uncertain and modeled using normal distributions to capture the uncertainties (Eq.~\ref{eq:grbgwlikelihood}), the inference of $k_2$ remains largely robust across a broad range of assumptions, from $\rsgrb = 30$ to $2000$ Gpc$^{-3}$yr$^{-1}$ and $\eta$ values spanning 0.01 to 3.
-These variations mainly affect $k_1$ and $\mtov$ due to the steeper slope of the total mass distribution near and below $\mvl$.
+In Table~\ref{tab:ktable}, we explore how observational uncertainties affect our results.
+Although the GRB observed rate remains uncertain and modeled using normal distributions to capture the uncertainties (Eq.~\ref{eq:grbgwlikelihood}), the inference of $k_2$ remains largely robust across a broad range of assumptions, from $\rsgrb = 30$ to $2000$ Gpc$^{-3}$yr$^{-1}$ and $\eta$ values spanning 0.01 to 3 (see Table~\ref{tab:ktable}).
+These variations mainly affect $k_1$ and $\mtov${, instead of $k_2$,} due to the steeper slope of the total mass distribution near and below $\mvl$ in the GW observations.
 Modifications to $k_1$ and $\mtov$ have a stronger impact on the sGRB rate and the rate ratio.

-We note that the observed GW merger rate uncertainty is already incorporated in our results (Eq.~\ref{eq:grblikelihood}).
+{On the other hand, }the observed GW merger rate uncertainty is already incorporated in our results (Eq.~\ref{eq:grblikelihood}).